FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 5. Use in Fragrances

-In the fragrance industry, ethyl cinnamate is utilized across several fragrance families, including oriental and spicy compositions.
-It acts as a modifier and impact note, contributing to the warmth and depth of the fragrance.
+In the fragrance industry, ethyl cinnamate is used in oriental and spicy fragrance families.
+It acts as a modifier and impact note, contributing to the warmth and richness of the scent profile.
 Typical concentration ranges in perfumes are from 0.1% to 1%, depending on the desired intensity.
-Its volatility allows it to function effectively as a middle note, providing a lasting aromatic presence.
+Its volatility allows it to function as a middle note, providing a lasting cinnamon aroma that blends well with other spicy and sweet notes.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts